 Solution / Alternatives

 Recently I wrote a post about pairing DIY surfaces with standing desk frames.
 While this post was mostly geared towards our VertDesk v3 frame, the suggestions listed would work for almost all brands.
 The Realspace Magellan frame would work with most alternative surfaces, you just need to make sure to get the correct size surface.
-Also, it is important to note that the hardware included with the magellan to connect the surface and frame won’t work with most DIY surfaces.
-The Realspace surface includes threaded metal inserts that allows machine screws to connect the frame and top.
+Also, it is important to note that the hardware included with the Magellan to connect the surface and frame won’t work with most DIY surfaces.
+The Realspace surface includes threaded metal inserts that allow machine screws to connect the frame and top.
 You will need to find wood screws to mount your DIY surface.

 Should you decide to keep the Magellan surface, which I think most users do, you’ll want to remove the labels’ sticky backing.
 The best solution we’ve found for this is a product like Goo Gone.
 This makes the cleanup quick and easy.

-6. Cheap Glide Systems
+6. Low-Quality Glide Systems

 The glide systems inside an electric standing desk are one of the most important components of the desk.
 They also tend to be one of the most unknown components of a standing desk.
 These small plastic parts are needed for two reasons: creating a custom fit between metal tubes (columns) and as a natural lubricant between the metal parts.